jmilabs/dev-setup/existing-code-writeup.md

 | Vancomycin | EUCAST | 2015 | | | S I R | | 7453 |
 | Vancomycin | EUCAST | 2015 | | | S R | | 7453 |

-Now store the resulting footnotes in the frequency distirbution by calling `FrequencyDistribution#addDrugReactionEligibleInterpretations`.
+Now store the resulting eligible interpretations in the frequency distirbution by calling `FrequencyDistribution#addDrugReactionEligibleInterpretations`.

 _**Note:** We are not including MDR as a 'hack' right now.
 This will be removed in future versions._